jp-wright/nfl_betting_market_analysis/README.md

 Home Team Win |    12.5    | 9.65      | 1.0             | 59.0            | -2.97     | 4.67     |
 Home Team Loss|   -10.5    | 8.50      | 1.0             | 46.0            | -1.36     | 6.64     |

 <sub>__Table 33:__ Summary statistics showing the much wider spread of margin of victory, which is echoed in the rolling averages for each statistic.
-There were only twenty ties in 9064 games (0.22%) from 1978-2016.
+There were only twenty ties in 9064 games (0.22%) from 1978-2016 and nine such games from 1994-2016.
 As such, ties have been omitted. </sub>

 <BR>

 Recall from [Table 2](#class-ratios) that the lone imbalanced class was the _Home Team Win_ class, which is simply a binary class of "yes" or "no" results depending on if the home team won ("yes") or lost ("no").
-Also recall that home teams win at a 58% rate over time, meaning the class is 58% 'yes' and 42% 'no'.
+Also recall that of the 5498 games used in this model, home teams win at a 58% rate over time, meaning the class is 58% 'yes' and 42% 'no'.
 Methods of addressing this moderate imbalance were discussed in the [Classification](#classification) section as well.
 Ultimately I decided to use the _advanced_ database and to not use SMOTE oversampling for class psuedo-balancing.

-While using SMOTE did improve the _Home Team Win_ predictions, I didn't like the idea of 'artificial' games being used in the database because it made extrapolating results to the actual games that occurred more difficult.
+While using SMOTE did slightly improve the _Home Team Win_ predictions, I didn't like the idea of 'artificial' games being used in the database because it made extrapolating results to the actual games that occurred more difficult.
 The idea of having 'false' games included if I were to use a plot detailing the breakdown of how a specific metric impacts the chances of a team winning was unappealing.
 If I decided to use only the 'true' games, would the trends match up to what was claimed by the SMOTE-driven results?
 Having the luxury of a Gradient Boosted Classifier that handled the 'imbalanced' classes rather well (as noted in [Table 4](#classification-outcomes)) made the decision easier, admittedly.

 <BR>